 Size: Approximately 4cm (1.6") in width.
 The bracelets adjustable strap allows a one size fits all, just pull how ever tight you wish!

 The Uitsun project is organised and directly coordinated with the Matsés leadership with help and facilitation from the brilliant Acaté Amazon Conservation.
-The project aims to involve as many villages and craftspersons as possible across the wide Matsés territory, allowing us to work with over 40 Matsés women in 4 villages.
-Each bracelet will be delivered to it’s new owner with documentation showing the community of origin and details of the individual Matsés artisan.
+The project aims to involve as many villages and craftspersons as possible across the wide Matsés territory, allowing us to work with over 60 Matsés women in 7 villages.
 This artisanal fair trade develops sustainable, regular and longterm economic opportunities directly benefiting the Matsés.
 The Matsés could not be more excited and enthusiastic for this project, which is being directly coordinated by the Matsés leadership with the support of Acaté.